tweag/python-monorepo-example/README.md

 To test the production build, just to be sure:

 ```
-$ npm run build
+$ yarn build
 ```

 ## Submitting a change

-Before committing a change, make sure to have installed the website before with `npm install`, then run the code formatter and linter:
+Before committing a change, make sure to have installed the website before with `yarn install`, then run the code formatter and linter:

 ```
-$ npm run format
+$ yarn format
 ```

 CI builds will fail during the linting stage if you omit this step.